deepflowio/docs/translate/translated/04-best-practice/03-special-environment-deployment.md

 In this scenario, the default `Ingress` resource acquisition needs to be disabled, and the `Route` resource acquisition needs to be enabled.

-The Agent advanced configuration is as follows:
+Agent advanced configuration is as follows:

 ```yaml
 static_config: